valerieniloinsigh31/footnote-app/README.md

 Manual testing...testing for responsiveness...testing programmes

--Design based coding...app aimed a tmobile phones.
+-Design based coding...app aimed at mobile phones.
 Used developer tools to view the app from different mobile phones and ensured it was reponsive. (bootstrap flexbox, overscroll:hidden, vh and vw)

-Was bootstrap used?
+Bootstrap:
 Yes-how did bootstrap assist... the cards considered using different templates-for exmaple the code within the 'creative' template on the bootstrap site

-We used bootstrap for alert messages
+Used bootstrap for alert messages
-Format we wrote bootstrap in...
-What effect did this have on the project?
+Used bootstrap formatting for cards

 Object orientated design...class based models as opposed to function based models used